ErikOSorensen/mmzame/README.md

 tar_make_future(workers = 26)
 ```

 The number of workers should not be larger than the number of threads the computer can comfortably run in parallel.
+There are 16 long running worker nodes.
+Parallelization is handled by Henrik Bengtsson's `future` library.
+The full potential efficiency gains from parallelization are not achieved, ordinary
+desktop computers will be fully occupied.